SpeedKillsx/EasyNodule/Readme.md

 ## About EasyNodule

 EasyNodule is a desktop application aimed at supporting clinicians and specialists in the early detection of lung cancer.
 It uses an advanced capsule network model **NoduleCaps32** developed by us from scratch based on the original [article]( https://doi.org/10.48550/arXiv.1710.09829).
-By analyzing segmented CT scan imagery, EasyNodule offers a streamlined workflow for diagnostic decision-making, empowering medical professionals to diagnose lung cancer in its earliest stages and improve patient outcomes.
+EasyNodule leverages a [dataset](https://www.kaggle.com/datasets/yidhir123/lungcancernodules-segmented) of segmented CT scans available on Kaggle to train and validate the model.
+By analyzing  these segmented CT scan, EasyNodule offers a streamlined workflow for diagnostic decision-making, empowering medical professionals to diagnose lung cancer in its earliest stages and improve patient outcomes.